Antrita/FIX_CODE/README.md

 ## EXAMPLES

 ### Users can now enter commands like:
-( For buy/sell, quantitiy is added seperately in the CLI Version)
+( For buy/sell, price can also be added seperately in the CLI Version for regular market orders)

+- buy USD/BRL 100  1.10
+- sell USD/BRL 100 limit
+- buy USD/BRL 100 stop
+- sell USD/BRL 100 stop_limit 1.10
-- buy 55 EUR/USD 38
+- buy USD/BRL 100 stop_limit 2.4 2.3
-- sell 55 USD/JPY 38
+- sell USD/BRL 100 stop_limit 2.3 2.4
-- subscribe 55 GBP/USD
-- cancel 41 [CLOrdID]
-- status 11 [OrigCLOrdID]

 Enter the corresponding command or action to perform the desired operation.